If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 What’s wrong with it?
 Well, as mentioned above, it really comes down to what works for you, so there’s nothing particular wrong with the shampoo, per se.
 However, many people have commented on how ineffective it has been for their condition, so I thought that needed highlighting here.

-One thing to note is that Yes To Carrots Scalp Relief Shampoo can, in some instances, cause hair to become dry to the point of feeling straw-like but, again, this could largely be put down to differing hair types and the way they react to the various ingredients used by manufacturers.
+One thing to note is that Yes To Carrots Nourishing Shampoo can, in some instances, cause hair to become dry to the point of feeling straw-like but, again, this could largely be put down to differing hair types and the way they react to the various ingredients used by manufacturers.

 With all that said, the amount of people who do like the product far outweighs those who do not.
 Lot’s of people have reported total relief from the dreaded itching associated with having dandruff, as well as banishing the flakes.